maiing11/maiing11/README.md

-- 👋 Hi, I’m @maiing11
+- 👋 Hi, I’m Maiing orang Ganteng & Tidak selegence
-- 👀 I’m interested in Backend Dev
-- 🌱 I’m currently learning Golang
 <!-- - 💞️ I’m looking to collaborate on ... -->
 <!-- - 📫 How to reach me ... -->